Jan 18, 2010

-Posted by Tihamer "Tee" Toth-Fejel in category: nanotechnology
+Posted by Tihamer "Tee" Toth-Fejel in categories: futurism, geopolitics, nanotechnology

 Because of the election cycle, the United States Congress and Presidency has a tendency to be short-sighted.
 Therefore it is a welcome relief when an organization such as the U.S. National Intelligence Council gathers many smart people from around the world to do some serious thinking more than a decade into the future.
 But while the authors of the NIC report Global Trends 2025: A Transformed World understood the political situations of countries around the world extremely well, their report lacked two things:

 1. Sufficient knowledge about technology (especially productive nanosystems) and their second order effects.

 2. A clear and specific understanding of Islam and the fundamental cause of its problems.
 More generally, an understanding of the relationship between its theology, technological progress, and cultural success.

 These two gaps need to be filled, and this white paper attempts to do so.

 Christine Peterson, the co-founder and vice-president of the Foresight Nanotech Institute, has said “If you’re looking ahead long-term, and what you see looks like science fiction, it might be wrong.
 But if it doesn’t look like science fiction, it’s definitely wrong.”
 None of Global Trends 2025 predictions look like science fiction, though perhaps 15 years from now is not long-term (on the other hand, 15 years is not short-term either).